Learned Helplessness

 She will most likely experience an inability to solve problems due to the fact that she has no confidence in herself.
 Factors related to learned helplessness affect her thinking and she will show signs of depression.
 When she fails at anything, the blame will be her lack of abilities and when she succeeds this will be due to "luck."

 As a child who has been conditioned to give up total control over herself, she thought she deserved the punishments, threats and/or negative criticism she received because she was a "bad" little girl.
+That's what she was told to believe.
+"YOU are a bad girl!"

 Then came that BIG threat.

-How would she like to take a trip back to the place from where she came.
-This little girl, with her big green eyes, looked up at mom with sadness and fear.
-She didn’t want to be a bad girl.
-She tried so hard to do everything “right” and now it was spoiled.
-She was a bad girl.
+"How would I like to take a trip back to the place from where you came, from" she asked.
+There I sat, looking up at mom with sadness and fear.
+I didn’t want to be a bad girl.
+I tried so hard to do everything “right” and now it was ruined.
+Mom told me I was a bad girl and I believed her.
+Afterall, she stood over the stove and cooked rice for everyone for breakfast.
+How could I not eat it if for no other reason than out of respect for her hard work.
+Yep!
+I was bad!

 “Nothing to say?”
 Mom asked.

-Lee slowly shook her head from side to side.
+I slowly shook her head from side to side.

-Take, for instance, the girl who had the perfect life.
+Take, for instance, a girl who had the perfect life.
 As a young woman she accomplished a lot and felt very proud of these accomplishments.
 She welcomed new adventures and was very competitive in healthy ways.
 She loved her family and friends.

 Then, one night while asleep in the middle of the night, a man came into her home and raped her.
 Violently.
 When he finished he told her that if she told anyone, he would come back and kill her.